-Interested persons are referred to the discussion in the prospectus for the Funds of the principal risks of an investment in the Funds.
-These include tracking error risk (factors causing a Fund's performance to not match the performance of its underlying index), market trading risk (for example, trading halts, trading above or below net asset value), investment style risk, sector risk, investment approach risk, non-diversification risk, issuer-specific risk, foreign securities risk, currency risk and geographic risk.
+Interested persons are referred to the discussion in the prospectus for the Fund of the principal risks of an investment in the Fund.
+These include tracking error risk (factors causing the Fund's performance to not match the performance of the underlying index), market trading risk (for example, trading halts, trading above or below net asset value), investment style risk, sector risk, investment approach risk, non-diversification risk, equity securities risk, foreign securities risk, industry concentration risk, dividend paying stock and volatility risk.